|

 projects the effort is unknown because we haven’t done it before, or we

-project therefore seems to be defined by both a high touch time and large
+therefore seems to be defined by both a high touch time and large variability

-course if there is variability or uncertainty in projects then we will try to
+there is variability or uncertainty in projects then we will try to protect

 safety isn’t explicit as queuing time.